LRagji/app-center/README.md

 1. When you have a large application in a multi-team enviroment with different release schedules.
 2. Containerize apps with respect to their responsibilities but deploy them as one whole ptoduct to final customer.
-3. Offload Login, Logout, Session management, User Preferences and Profiles.
+3. Offload Login, Logout, Session management, User Preferences,Error handling, Notifications and Profiles.
 4. Abstraction from other apps at the same time enabling deep linking or context based navigations between apps.
 5. Multi varitey app strategy supported MPA to SPA, and multi language support.